Italians may be surrounded by exceptional fashion, but not all Italians have learned to be fashionable.

 For Divas Only….

 There are always exceptions.
 Some extreme looks seem to just work for some people.
-Amy Winehouse is a perfect example of constant fashion faux pas but it is her signature look and without it she would just be boring.
+Amy Winehouse is a perfect example of constant fashion faux pas but it was her signature look and without it she would just have been boring.
 While many Italians dress quite well in general, the missing ingredient is usually creativity.
 Most stick to a classic attire.
 Many others merely copy the exact outfit they saw on the mannequin in the window or will only wear the three things that are trendy at the moment over and over again.
 I once mentioned that Italians never compliment others on the street.
 New York women will stop and compliment you if they like what you are wearing.
 My friend rejoined, “Well, what would they say?
 I really like your classic white shirt?”.

 Speaking of divas… A Diva Arrives at Leonardo Da Vinci...Airport and quickly learns about Avoiding Italian Predators with a Taste for the Foreign Variety.